Brazil’s Supreme Court orders house arrest for former President Bolsonaro, a Trump ally

 De Moraes also said that Bolsonaro “addressed protesters gathered in Copacabana, in Rio” on Sunday so his supporters could “try to coerce the Supreme Court.”

-Last week, the U.S. Treasury Department announced sanctions on de Moraes over alleged suppression of freedom of expression and the ongoing trial of Bolsonaro.
+Last week, the U.S. Treasury Department announced sanctions on de Moraes over alleged suppression of freedom of expression regarding Bolsonaro's trial.
+On Monday, the Bureau of Western Hemisphere Affairs called the Brazilian justice “a U.S.-sanctioned human rights abuser” and accused him of using "institutions to silence opposition and threaten democracy."

-“Justice will not allow a defendant to make a fool out of it," de Moraes said in his decision.
+De Moraes said in his decision that “(Brazil's) judiciary will not allow a defendant to make a fool out of it."

 "Justice is the same for all.
-A defendant who willingly ignores precautionary measures — for the second time — must suffer legal consequences.”
+A defendant who willingly ignores precautionary measures — for the second time — must suffer legal consequences,” he said.

 Possible trouble ahead